caterby/vldb2021_fauce/queries_featurization/graph_embedding/README.md

 	 booktitle = {Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year = {2016}
 	}

-### Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to <adityag@cs.stanford.edu>.

-*Note:* This is only a reference implementation of the *node2vec* algorithm and could benefit from several performance enhancement schemes, some of which are discussed in the paper.